-The “best” agency is situational depending on many factors including:
+The right agency is situational depending on many factors, including:

-Contrary to what social media (or the Google search results) will tell you, there is no one “best” marketing agency that can get outsized results for every business.
+Contrary to what social media or Google search results will tell you, there is no picture-perfect digital agency that can get outsized results for every brand.

-We’re going to unpack this in the rest of this guide.
+Don’t worry—we’re going to unpack this throughout the remainder of this guide.

-Identifying a good agency is a tough task if you’ve never worked at an agency or hired an agency before.
-Finding the right agency for your business’s unique needs and setup can be downright daunting if you don’t know where to start.
+Identifying the best agency is a tough task if you’ve never worked at an agency or hired an agency before.
+Finding the right agency for your business’s unique needs and setup can be downright daunting if you have no framework on where to start.

-This is a large part of the reason Credo exists (we can help!
-See how we work).
+This is a large part of the reason Credo exists.
+Check out how we help you identify the best agencies for each and every client – https://www.getcredo.com/how-credo-works/.

-I have written about this more extensively here and here, but if you’re considering an agency you need to ask these questions of them:
+John has written about this in more detail here and here, but if you’re considering hiring an agency or marketing strategist you need to ask these questions first:

-These are the questions we recommend that you ask and get answered, but you should also recognize that there is no “right” answer for most of them.
+These are the questions we recommend that you ask and get answered, but you should also recognize that there is no single right answer for most of these questions.

-If you can get those out of the way before an engagement even starts, you will start with a high degree of certainty that it will be successful!
+In the end, if you can get through these questions before you enter into an engagement, you will start with a high degree of certainty that it will succeed and help grow your brand.